Latest News from the Race

 The French contenders should not be underestimated.
 Julian Alaphilippe (Deceuninck-QuickStep) astounded the cycling world this July after winning two stages, placing fifth overall and spending 14 days in the yellow jersey.
 He will return in 2020 as will his compatriots Thibaut Pinot (Groupama-FDJ) and Romain Bardet (AG2R La Mondiale).

-Tom Dumoulin, who will move to Jumbo-Visma, has stated that he intends to target the Tour de France and the Olympic Games next July.
-Jumbo-Visma have multiple contenders, including Steven Kruijswijk and Primoz Roglic, should they choose to line them all up.
+Tom Dumoulin, who has moved to Jumbo-Visma, but has yet to race for the team, has stated that he intends to target the Tour.
+Jumbo-Visma have multiple contenders, including Steven Kruijswijk and Primož Roglič, should they choose to line them all up.

-Other contenders include Nairo Quintana, who will race for Arkea-Samsic next year, Mikel Landa, who will move to Bahrain-Merida, Emanuel Buchmann (Bora-Hansgrohe), and Rigoberto Uran (EF Education First).
+Other contenders include Nairo Quintana, who got a great start to the year with Arkéa-Samsic, Mikel Landa, a new addition at Bahrain-McLaren, Emanuel Buchmann (Bora-Hansgrohe), and Rigoberto Urán (EF Education First).

 Top News on the Race